CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * If possible, a new server should be pre-installed and tested in the new facility.
 If this is not possible, then the old server should be preconfigured as well as possible and only be converted after sufficient advance notice at a time when little access is to be expected.
 Here, the old configuration should always be secured in advance.
 * The server should be completely secured before moving.
 If not already available, a bootable backup medium should also be created.
 Sensitive server parts such as hard disks should be kept redundant as an image for the failure of the original and be transported separately from the server.
 It is important to ensure that the data backup and the image as well as the server during transport is secured (eg encryption, locked box, security).
 * Before moving, ensure that the infrastructure in the new premises is in place and tested for proper server operation.
-In addition to the presence of the network (electricity, LAN, WAN), the correct sequence of moving the components must be taken into account.
+In addition to the presence of the network (electricity, LAN, WAN), it is important to pay attention to the correct order of the move of the components.
 It makes little sense, for example, to have the Internet web server moved first, if the firewall with its communication router is built much later.
 * Prior to the move, it should be checked whether the IT components to be transported are those that require special environmental conditions during the move.
 For example, there are controllers for larger (and more expensive!)
 IT systems, which not only have to be operated in air-conditioned rooms, but also have to be air-conditioned.
 Furthermore, it should be ensured that the new telephone numbers are already reachable as soon as the employees have moved into their new offices.
 When moving within a location should try to keep the old phone numbers, at least temporarily.
 During the move, telephone accessibility should be guaranteed both in the old and in the new property, so that questions can be answered at any time if problems arise.